dmoltisanti/BMVA-interpretability-symposium-13-01-27/meetings/26-09-30-HumanBehaviourUnderstanding.md

 **Antonius Bima Murti Wijaya** – CrowdTraj: A Benchmark for Automatic Trajectory Predictions Dataset in Crowd Scenes

-**Sadegh Rahmani** – From Human Perception to Human-Inspired Egocentric Action Understanding

 **Damith Senadeera** – From Video-Only to Audio-Visual Violence Detection using Efficient and Adaptive State-Space Models

 **Oliver Hixon-Fisher** – Pose Reconstruction from Sparse Input for VR Avatars